John Daly (Fenian): Amnesty Association

-In 1869 Daly returned to Ireland and took up his old job in the timber yard, and also his Republican activities.
-He began to help reorganise the IRB and took part in a number of agitations to keep the IRB agenda in the public view.
+In 1869, Daly returned to Ireland and took up his old job in the timber yard, and also his Republican activities.
+He began to help reorganise the IRB and took participated in various agitations to keep the IRB agenda in the public view.
 He became a leading voice in the Amnesty Association to help in the release of those Fenians still in jail.

-In November 1869 a major tenants' right meeting took place in the city.
+In November 1869, a major tenants' rights meeting took place in the city.
 The IRB objected to the meeting because the issue of the prisoners was not on the agenda.
-In what came to be known as "The Battle of the Markets" the IRB charged the platform and succeeded in dismantling it.
+In what became known as "The Battle of the Markets" the IRB charged the platform and succeeded in dismantling it.
 Though the organisers of the meeting attempted to hold some form of gathering, Daly and the IRB refused to relent.
 It was Daly's opinion that "it was one of the greatest moral victories ever achieved".
-The issue of the political prisoners was to keep Daly occupied for much of the 1870s.
-In 1876 Daly was again arrested for disturbing another home rule gathering, though on being brought before the court he was acquitted.
+The issue of political prisoners kept Daly occupied for much of the 1870s.
+In 1876, Daly was again arrested for disrupting another home rule gathering, though on being brought before the court he was acquitted.

-During the Land War Daly was a member of the Supreme Council of the IRB and became organiser for Connacht and Ulster.
+During the Land War, Daly was a member of the Supreme Council of the IRB and served as an organiser for Connacht and Ulster.